THE STORY OF THE THREE GRACES - MEET THE OWNER

-Frequently traveling throughout the British Isles, Europe and the United States in search of pieces that enhance the collections that are for sale, Lisa Stockhammer-Mial balances her time among seeking the ultimate jewelry and objects to present, overseeing the burgeoning business operations and establishing and maintaining personal relationships with her clients the world over.
+Frequently traveling throughout the United States and the British Isles and Europe in search of pieces that enhance the collections that are for sale, Lisa Stockhammer-Mial balances her time among seeking the ultimate jewelry and objects to present, overseeing the burgeoning business operations and establishing and maintaining personal relationships with her clients the world over.

 Born in New York, she has also lived in Southern Florida, New Jersey, Boston and now Texas - as well as overseas in several countries.
 Her background is in the arts and in architecture, earning a B.F.A. degree in Fine Art from Rice University in Houston, Texas.